 So, how much can a first-time buyer borrow in the UK?
 Well, it depends on the following factors.

 What affects the amount you can borrow?

 Your income is going to be the most significant attribute.
 If you have a high sole or combined income—let’s say over £75–£100k—then you’ll be offered more money and at preferable interest rates.
 The other major factor is your LTV.

-Deposits and loan to value ratio (LTV)
+Deposits and loan-to-value ratio (LTV)

-Your loan to value ratio dictates how much deposit you put down against the property.
+Your loan-to-value ratio dictates how much deposit you put down against the property.
 The lower your LTV, the more comfortable with the risk your lender will be.
 Most providers expect at least a 15% deposit, translating into an 85% LTV.

-Mortgage providers aren’t simply algorithms or automatons, ploughing numbers into a mortgage machine delivering offers to everyone and anyone without care.
+Mortgage providers aren’t simply algorithms or automatons, ploughing numbers into a mortgage machine and delivering offers to everyone and anyone without care.

 Every offer is scrutinised to ensure borrowers aren’t offered something they can’t afford.

 In 2014, right after the credit crunch, the Mortgage Market Review came into force because financial products were being placed with consumers who didn’t have the budget to cover them.